Is Zubeneschamali a green star?

-Category: Space Hits: 3The sun in extreme ultraviolet, with a false color green.
+Category: Space Hits: 32The sun in extreme ultraviolet, with a false color green.
 Do stars look green?
 Scientists say no, but observers swear Zubeneschamali, in the constellation Libra the Scales, does look green.
 Image via SOHO/ ESA/ NASA.

 Zubeneschamali, aka Beta Librae, is the brightest star in the constellation Libra the Scales.
 It’s just a touch brighter than the other bright star in Libra, called Zubenelgenubi.
 Modern observers – and we’re talking about professional astronomers now – often say that the star Zubeneschamali in the constellation Libra is white or bluish.
 But earlier observers often described Beta Librae as a green star.
 For example, the incomparable Burnham’s Celestial Handbook quotes the famous amateur astronomer Willian Tyler Olcott (1873–1936) on this subject.
 Olcott referred to Zubeneschamali as: